rananna/back-to-the-future-timecircuits/readme.md

     3.  **Temporal Displacement**: The displays flicker with chaotic, random values.
     4.  **Time Blur**: All three rows rapidly cycle through years, months, and days, creating the illusion of time blurring past.
     5.  **Arrival Echo**: A final jolt and flicker where the "Present Time" briefly shows the "Destination Time" before settling.
-* **Customizable Animation Styles**: Choose from 10 different visual styles for the time travel sequence to customize your experience:
+* **Customizable Animation Styles**: Choose from 10 different visual styles for the time travel sequence to customize your experience.
-    * Sequential Flicker
-    * Random Flicker
-    * All Displays Random
-    * Counting Up
-    * Wave Flicker
-    * Tornado Flicker
-    * Capacitor Charge-Up
-    * Digital Rain
-    * Waveform Collapse
-    * Timeline Skim
 * **"Temporal Glitch" on Time Sync**: After the first successful time synchronization with an NTP server, the "Present Time" display will flicker with random characters before locking onto the correct time, simulating a temporal calibration.
 * **Iconic Date Override**: For maximum authenticity, the entire animation sequence temporarily uses the iconic dates from Marty's first time jump (departing Oct 26, 1985, arriving Nov 05, 1955).
 The clock's real time is restored upon completion.
 * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches.
 There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot.